Reawakening of Egypt

-Composition
+History

-Mostafa aimed to create electoral lists excluding the Muslim Brotherhood and former members of the National Democratic Party.
-120 candidates will be selected to run.
-The 25-30 Alliance has stated that it is not part of the alliance.
-The parties affiliated with the National Front Alliance have joined the Reawakening of Egypt.
+The alliance was created by Abdelgelil Mostafa, who aimed to create an electoral list which excluded the Muslim Brotherhood and former members of the National Democratic Party.
+120 candidates would have been selected to run.
+The 25-30 Alliance had stated that it was not part of the alliance.
+The parties affiliated with the National Front Alliance joined the Reawakening of Egypt.
 The Dignity Party withdrew from the alliance after several Dignity Party candidates were not selected for the electoral lists.

+The alliance was expected to be one of the "strongest.. left wing party lists" that was participating in the election.